 If your community is interested in implementing the LAP, please download the appropriate application below.

-The New Community LAP Application is for areas in Wisconsin where neither the domestic violence program nor any of the law enforcement agencies in their service area have received LAP training from End Abuse or MNADV.
+The New County or Community LAP Application is for areas in Wisconsin where neither the domestic violence program nor any of the law enforcement agencies in their service area have received LAP training from End Abuse or MNADV.

 The LAP Expansion Application is for areas of the state where a domestic violence program is trained and implementing the LAP with at least one law enforcement agency.
 Any additional law enforcement agencies in that domestic violence program’s service area that want to adopt the LAP must follow the steps outlined in the LAP Expansion Application in order to be recognized as a LAP-implementing jurisdiction by End Abuse.